gaspare-mascolino/knowledge/pages/music.md

     - **m7(♭5)/ø**: Diminished chord + VII Minor (III Minor up)

 !!!
 Note
-    **Resolution of the dominant 7th chord**
+    **Resolution of the dominant VII chord**

     - complete: Bass VII - and Violin (any of the 3 positions)
     - incomplete: Bass VII - and Violin (omit the V in the 3 positions)

     VII incomplete - I tonic:

-    1. The 7th of the VII tends to the 3th of the I tonic
+    1. The VII of the chord tends to the III of the I tonic chord
-    2. The 3th of the VII tend to the 1sr of the I tonic
+    2. The III of the chord tend to the I of the I tonic chord
-    3. The 8th (double substituted of the 5th) in common with the 5th Perfect of the I tonic
+    3. The VIII (double substituted of the V) in common with the V Perfect of the I tonic

     In Major tonality IV joint down to III, VII joint up to I/VIII